lingxz/codebox/README.md

 # Codebox

-Allows you to access your notes folder directly from anywhere in sublime through the command palette.
-This folder can contain notes, useful code snippets that you need to refer to frequently.
-It also allows you to easily insert saved code blocks into your code.
+Allows you to access your notes/commonly used code folder directly from anywhere in sublime through the command palette.
+Also easily edit/create/search note or scratch files in the same folder.